-It has been hard to be grateful for what I have, when so much has been taken away.
+It has been hard, but important, to be grateful for what I have, when so much has been taken away.

 At first it was difficult to notice the kindness of strangers, and to focus on who was there, instead of who wasn’t.
 This year, on the anniversary of my daughter’s death, I noticed a rainbow.